 As you turn off the Pacific Highway towards Byron Bay you’ll find the Farm on your left.
 Fundamentally it’s an 80-acre working farm, it’s a modern take on a working co-operative where the individual businesses are united in their aims to grow, feed and educate.

 Take a wander through to meet the farm animals either on your own or on the guided tour, stop for a meal or snack, pick up some produce and contemplate what you will do differently next week for a healthier lifestyle, to help the environment or to support the community.

-We enjoyed a fabulous brunch here which heavily featured the fresh organic vegetables grown on site, eggs from their free range hens and the divine Byron Bay smoked bacon.
-We followed that up with a wander around and a very relaxing sit out in the macadamia and pecan tree orchard with our coffee until this little bandit, a minature cow I believe, broke through the fence with the aid of a goat and went exploring on their own.
+We enjoyed a fabulous brunch here which heavily featured the fresh organic vegetables grown on-site, eggs from their free-range hens and the divine Byron Bay smoked bacon.
+We followed that up with a wander around and a very relaxing sit out in the macadamia and pecan tree orchard with our coffee until this little bandit, a miniature cow I believe, broke through the fence with the aid of a goat and went exploring on their own.

 10. Markets and artisan produce

 At the weekend you might head to a local market, there’s a different one each week of the month alternating between the local parks.

 - Byron Bay is on the 1st Sunday of the month at Butler Street reserve (also the 3rd Sunday in December and January)